Composers Datebook®

 Synopsis

 In the opinion of General George Washington, a commanding plateau on the west bank of the Hudson River, about 40 miles north of New York City, was a key strategic position during America’s War for Independence.
-Washington selected Thaddeus Kosciuszko,* one of the heroes of the Battle of Saratoga, to design fortifications there in 1778, and transferred his headquarters to this “West Point” in 1779.
+Washington had fortifications built there and transferred his headquarters to this “West Point” in 1779.
 In 1802, after America’s independence had been won, President Thomas Jefferson signed legislation establishing a United States Military Academy at West Point.

 The previous year, Milhaud had paid a visit to West Point to hear the band, as he wanted to assess both their size and ability.
-He was impressed by what he heard—and surprised as well when the band struck up “Happy Birthday” in his honor.
-It seems that both Milhaud and his wife had completely forgotten that their September 4th visit coincided with the composer’s 60th birthday!
+He was impressed by what he heard — and surprised as well when the band struck up “Happy Birthday” in his honor.
+It seems that both Milhaud and his wife had completely forgotten their September 4 visit coincided with the composer’s 60th birthday!

 Music Played in Today's Program